Posted on: July 26, 2017

-- The decision to allow older children to ride in the street should depend on traffic patterns, individual maturity, adequate knowledge, and ability to follow the “rules of the road”
+- The decision to allow older children to ride in the street should depend on traffic patterns, individual maturity and adequate knowledge and ability to follow the “rules of the road”

 - Ride with traffic